 It’s necessary to notify users on your site that your website collects cookies.
 You can do this by creating an overlay with a cookie notification plugin.
 Some plugins you can use are Cookie Notice and Cookie Consent.

 Have a system in place to inform users about policy updates and data breaches.
 You can use an email blast to update users about policy changes.
 Another helpful way is to use a GDPR compliance plugin to create notifications for you.

-To manage this you need to anonymize the data before storage and processing.
-Doing so can be complicated if you've manually added Google Analytics to your site.
+To manage this you must anonymize the data before storage and processing.
+Doing so can be complicated if you manually add Google Analytics to your site.
 However, you can use a tool or a plugin that automatically connects Google Analytics to your site.
 Choose one that has GDPR compliance options and can make data anonymization easy.

 Implementing GDPR creates a good impression in visitors’ minds.
-Nearly 88% of consumers who are ready to share personal information want transparency about how businesses use their information.
+According to WPForms, nearly 88 percent of consumers ready to share personal information want transparency about how businesses use their information.
 Adding GDPR policies helps you and your business more than it inconveniences it.